Bladder Cancer Diagnosis

 - ask for a sample of your urine so it can be checked in the lab for blood, abnormal cells, or infection

-- for women, recommend a pelvic exam to feel for signs of cancer
+- do a physical exam, which for women, may include a pelvic exam, to check for signs of cancer

-Depending on your symptoms and medical history and the results of your physical exam and urine lab tests, your doctor may recommend more tests to find out if you have bladder cancer, and if so, its extent (stage).
+Depending on your symptoms, medical history, and results of your urine lab tests and physical exam, your doctor may recommend more tests to find out if you have bladder cancer, and if so, its extent (stage).

 Tests to diagnose bladder cancer